 The Pros of a Liveaboard Marina

-From trawlers, catamarans, and sport fishing boats to sailboats and houseboats, a boat certainly adds a fun factor to everyday life.
-And this factor is multiplied when you can actually live aboard.
+From trawlers, catamarans and sport fishing boats to sailboats and houseboats, a boat certainly adds a fun factor to everyday life.
+And this factor is multiplied when you can actually live aboard said vessel.

 I’m probably preaching to the choir, but there are amazing aspects of liveaboard marina life: